 How to Make Brown Sugar Meatloaf

 To make the meatloaf all of the meat mixture ingredients get combined in a small bowl or mixing bowl.
 This is then formed into a loaf, typically using a loaf pan.
-All of the brown sugar sauce ingredients get similarly mixed and then are painted on top of the meatloaf as a sweet and tangy glaze, as well as inside the loaf pan.
-At this point, it is ready for baking!
+All of the brown sugar sauce ingredients get similarly mixed and then are painted on top of the loaf as a sweet and tangy glaze, as well as inside the loaf pan.
+At this point, the raw meatloaf is ready for baking!

 At what temperature should I bake Meatloaf?